-We have based our Java MPI bindings on the mpiJava code [28]. mpiJava provides a set of Java Native Interface (JNI) wrappers to the native MPI v.1.1 communication methods, as shown in Figure 4.
-JNI enables the programs running inside a Java run-time environment to invoke native C code and thus use platform-specific features and libraries [29], e.g., the InfiniBand software stack.
-The application-level API is constituted by a set of Java classes, designed in conformance to the MPI v.1.1 and the specification in [20].
+We have based our Java MPI bindings on the mpiJava code, originally developed in HPJava[30] project and currently maintained by the High Performance Computing Center Stuttgart[31]. mpiJava provides a set of Java Native Interface (JNI) wrappers to the native MPI v.1.1 communication methods, as shown in Figure 6.
+JNI enables the programs running inside a Java run-time environment to invoke native C code and thus use platform-specific features and libraries [32], e.g., the InfiniBand software stack.
+The applicationlevel API is constituted by a set of Java classes, designed in conformance to the MPI v.1.1 and the specification in [22].
 The Java methods internally invoke the MPI-C functions using the JNI stubs.
-The realization details for mpiJava can be obtained from [30][31].
+The realization details for mpiJava can be obtained from [11][33].